Key Takeaways

 IR35 rules must be checked by:

-- Workers who provide services through an intermediary entity (limited company, partnership etc..)
+1. Workers who provide services through an intermediary entity (limited company, partnership, etc..)

-Contractors will be ‘caught’ by IR35 rules when they provide services to their clients via an intermediary legal entity, and if they would be classified as employee without use of the intermediary entity.
+Contractors will be ‘caught’ by IR35 rules when they provide services to their clients via an intermediary legal entity and if they would be classified as employees without using the intermediary entity.

 HMRC uses specific criteria to determine whether contractors lie ‘inside’ or ‘outside’ IR35.
-Some criteria are common sense and will show quickly and clearly that certain workers are contractors or employees.
-If you’re unsure, an HMRC online tool allows you make an unofficial employment status check.
+Some requirements are common sense and will show quickly and clearly that certain workers are contractors or employees.
+If unsure, an HMRC online tool allows you to make an unofficial employment status check.

-Stricter IR35 rules have nudged some limited company contractors into moving to an ‘umbrella’ working model where they are become temporary employees of an umbrella company.
-Umbrella company workers pay the same tax as ‘inside’ IR35 contractors, but also receive benefits including holiday and sick pay entitlements.
-Umbrella working is typically a temporary arrangement and does not provide the same long-term employment solutions as a Global PEO service.
+Stricter IR35 rules have nudged some limited company contractors into moving to an ‘umbrella’ working model where they become temporary employees of an umbrella company.
+Umbrella company workers pay the same tax as ‘inside’ IR35 contractors but receive benefits, including holiday and sick pay entitlements.
+Umbrella working is typically temporary and does not provide the same long-term employment solutions as a Global PEO service.

-There are a number of legal grey areas where contractors and client companies might benefit from professional advice before agreeing or renewing a contract in order to ensure they remain both compliant and tax efficient.
+There are several legal grey areas where contractors and client companies might benefit from professional advice before agreeing or renewing a contract to ensure they remain compliant and tax-efficient.

 What happens if a non-employee worker meets IR35 criteria?